moyer/moyer.github.com/colophon/index.md

 Almost all the content is written in [Markdown](http://daringfireball.net/projects/markdown/).

 This site was handcoded (with love) in Sublime Text 2 on a MacBook Pro 15-inch with Retina display.
 It is powered by [Jekyll](http://jekyllrb.com/) and [GitHub Pages](http://pages.github.com/).
 All of the source code is viewable in a GitHub [repository](https://github.com/moyer/moyer.github.com).

+The previous version of this site can be seen [here](http://v3.willmoyer.com/).